SSWConsulting/SSW.Rules.Content/rules/suffix-unit-test-classes-with-tests/rule.md

 ```

 ::: bad
-Bad - Unit test class is not suffixed with "Tests"
+Bad example - Unit test class is not suffixed with "Tests"

 :::